dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/image-drawer.md

      * @param type The type of drawing shapes.
      * @param color The color to use for drawing.
 Defaults to 0xFFFF0000 (red).
      * @param thickness The thickness of the lines to draw.
 Defaults to 1.
+     * @param name The name of the file, as a string, under which the image will be saved.
      * @param download An optional boolean flag that, when set to true, triggers the download of the file.
      *
      * @returns A promise that resolves with the saved File object.